danja/transmissions/docs/prompts.md

+## Cursor

+Please create a new jsconfig.json file for this project.
+Include everything relevant you find in this codebase.
+The project is in ES6 format.
+I wish to use intellisense in VSCode.
+Please add appropriate references to the libraries in use, including the typescript interface definitions in @types/grapoi.d.ts

+I wish to make intellisense aware of

 ## Gemini

 The code here successfully extracts a sequence of terms from a turtle rdf file.
 I would like it to also the class of each term.
 Here is the code :